digitalgreentea/ethical-frenchie/content/blog/french-bulldog-whelping-101.md

-+++
+---
- title = "French Bulldog Whelping 101 | Ethical Frenchie"
+title: French Bulldog Whelping 101 | Ethical Frenchie
- date = "2017-07-22"
+date: '2017-07-22'
+category:
+  - french bulldog care
+  - health
+description: >-
- category = ["french bulldog care", "health"] description = "Learn the process behind how the breeding and pregnancy process works for French Bulldogs and their puppies." image = "french-bulldog-whelping-101_hero.jpg" draft = false showthedate = true
+  Learn the process behind how the breeding and pregnancy process works for French Bulldogs and their puppies.
-+++
+image: 'img/blog/french-bulldog-whelping-101_hero.jpg'
+draft: false
+showthedate: true
+---

 Before you start breeding your **French Bulldog** you should educate yourself as much as possible.
 Do research on genetics, take courses, etc. After all that re-think if this is something you want to do, because it’s a lot of work.